T-O-R-U-S/the-wordle-solver/README.md

 ### Algorithm

-The algorithm used to solve the Wordle riddles is fairly simple.
+The algorithm I implemented to solve the Wordle riddles is fairly simple.

 First, it takes each letter and finds how many unique letters are in it.